ScottMellors/io.predictionbuttons.sdPlugin/readme.md

 ## How it works

-Using TwitchCodeGenerator, users add an access code from the generator and can then setup predictions etc. When a prediction is initiated, the user is directed to a subview where they can directly control a prediction.
+Using an authing app on my (Channel Points website) [https://channel-points-tool.com], users add an access code from the generator and can then setup predictions etc. When a prediction is initiated, the user is directed to a subview where they can directly control a prediction.

 ## Getting the app